zipvilization/Zipvilization/world/solumtools/index.md

 **READ**

-public blockchain state.
+relevant blockchain, contract, Pool, and progression data.

 ↓

 **DERIVE**

-deterministic Zipvilization signals using canonical rules.
+deterministic relationships using canonical rules.

 ↓

+**TRANSLATE**

+technical state into Zipvilization state.

+↓

 **EXPOSE**

-those signals clearly.
+that state clearly.

 It can help answer:

-- How much Solum exists?
+- How much SOLUM exists?
 - How much remains Dormant Land?
 - How much is Permanent Nature?
 - How many Colonists exist?